tweekmonster/pdfpop/README.md

 $ pdfpop -in file.pdf -range 2-5
 ```

-Or an list of page ranges:
+Or a list of page ranges:

 ```
 $ pdfpop -in file.pdf -range 2-5,10,20-30